Skip to main content

 • This product lifecycle assessment includes measuring all product-related Scope 1, 2 and 3 GHG emissions (raw materials, manufacturing, packaging, distribution, losses in use and end of use treatment) and excludes non-product related GHG emissions like indirect purchases, capital goods and employee commuting.

 • Castrol works on reducing its GHG emissions through a target-driven carbon management plan that is set out in Section 5.2 of the PAS 2060 Qualifying Explanatory Statement (“QES”) that resides under Documentation and Verification section below.
-For example, at the end of 2022, Castrol has transitioned 10 owned blend plants to renewable energy using renewable electricity contracts, and 4 blend plants are utilizing solar-sourced electricity.
+For example, at the end of 2023, Castrol has transitioned 14 owned blend plants to renewable energy using renewable electricity contracts, and 7 blend plants are solar electricity generated on-site.

 • Remaining emissions are offset through the purchase and retirement of carbon credits from a portfolio of projects provided to Castrol by bp Low Carbon Trading.
 A carbon offset is an action or activity that compensates for (such as the planting of trees or carbon sequestration) or prevents or avoids (such as renewable energy projects) the emission of CO₂ or other greenhouse gases to the atmosphere.
 Put another way, carbon offsetting is a way for compensating for emissions by making an equivalent CO₂ saving elsewhere.
 The carbon offset program Castrol has used since 2014 has supported a range of projects.